vopani/sudokuib/README.md

 </div>

 ## Mission 🚀
 To build a collaborative encyclopedia of information on sudoku and its variations.
-Almost like a meta Instructions Booklet (IB).
+Like a meta Instructions Booklet (IB).

-There are thousands of sudoku variations that have been created and many more being invented each year by sudoku authors around the globe.
-They are repeatedly used in sudoku championships at a regional, national and international level.
+There are thousands of sudoku variations that have been created and many more being invented each year by sudoku authors around the globe that are used in sudoku championships at a regional, national and international level.

 ## Content 📂
 This repository hosts the following information on sudoku variations: